froz3nzx/awesomewm-dotfiles/README.md

 My simple configuration files for awesome window manager

 This is a simple and modular AwesomeWM configuration that I came up with.
-Some of the features include kawase blur support, rounded corner support, shadows, custom Discord, Spotify, and Firefox (all clean and including blur, of course), dmenu, useless gaps, and more.
+Some of the features include kawase blur support, rounded corner support, shadows, custom Discord, Spotify, and Firefox (all clean and including blur, of course), dmenu, useless gaps, randomized wallpapers, and more.

 The necessary dependencies include awesomewm-git (obviously), dmenu, pfetch, neovim, feh, and picom-ibhagwan-git.